 THC is the “psychoactive” element in the cannabis plant and the main active ingredient in the anti-nausea, appetite increase and pain management effects used in the treatment of symptoms.

-Doctors can prescribe and pharmacists can dispense medicinal cannabis in Western Australia.
-Read more about the situation in Western Australia at (Click Here).
+Read more about the QLD situation at (Click Here).

-Cannabis products can be prescribed as Schedule 8 controlled medicines in the ACT for medicinal uses.
-Read more about the situation in ACT at (Click Here).
+Read more about the situation in Tasmania at (Click Here).

 A patient living in the Northern Territory must access medicines containing cannabinoids through a Northern Territory doctor who is authorised under the Special Access or Authorised Prescriber Schemes administered by the Therapeutic Goods Administration.

 Read more about the situation in the Northern Territory at (Click Here).

 Disclaimer: Cannabis Place may contain information regarding cannabis & other drugs; it is designed for 18+ audiences in regions where cannabis has been decriminalised.
 This topic may represent illegal activity in certain regions.
 We do not encourage illegal activity.
 We understand that readers in locations where cannabis has been legalised may read these articles.
 Medical Cannabis in Australia is regulated by the Therapeutic Goods Administration and details about Cannabis as a scheduled drug can be found on their website.
 Please consult with your doctor to find out if Cannabis is right for you.
 Click here for our full disclaimer